Manners for Kids: Having Good Manners is an Incredibly Important Life Skill

 When I explain the why behind certain manners, their eyes light up with comprehension.
 “Ohhhh,” they say.
 “Okay!”
 And they begin to practice it.

-Try to model the kinds of behavior you want to see in your kids.
+To start working on manners for kids, try to model the kinds of behavior you want to see in your children.

 Trust me—they are paying attention.
 (Even when you don’t want them to!)